openai/gym/README.md

 Gym documentation website is at [https://www.gymlibrary.ml/](https://www.gymlibrary.ml/), and you can propose fixes and changes [here](https://github.com/Farama-Foundation/gym-docs).

+Gym also has a discord server for development purposes that you can join here: https://discord.gg/nHg2JRN489

 ## Installation

 To install the base Gym library, use `pip install gym`.